Today’s blog topic comes from a mastermind group meeting we had with a group of small business owners.

-James was asking about how to convert a prospect into a paying coaching client after they’d done a free coaching discovery session together.
+James was asking about how to convert a prospective client into a paying coaching client after they’d done a free “discovery session” together.

-While James’ Hot Seat was about doing free coaching sessions, you can also use these ideas if you do free mastermind group meetings, free classes, or free mentoring meetings as part of your marketing and sales funnel.
+When you offer a free session or free event to your prospective clients, you have the opportunity to build relationships.
+While James’ Hot Seat was about doing free individual coaching sessions, you can also use these ideas if you do free mastermind group meetings or free webinars part of your marketing and sales funnel.

-For instance, in yesterday’s Taste of a Mastermind Group meeting that James was in (you can get the recording here), my purpose for offering a free mastermind group meeting was to demonstrate what a real meeting looks like.
+For instance, in the mastermind group meeting that James was in (you can get the recording here), my purpose for offering a free mastermind group meeting was to demonstrate what a real meeting looks like.
 I had no intention to ask the audience to become members of my mastermind group.
 But in James’ case, his free coaching session IS a prelude to asking that person to become a paying coaching client.

 And that makes all the difference in the world!
 When you know the outcome you want, you can design your entire process around that goal.